wrs-sim/WRS2025/README.md

 ## Task（Regularly update）
 - We currently have built a simulation environment that takes into account the tasks required for disaster response.
-- We are going to upload a simplified course that will allow you to perform each task in the future.
+- We have uploaded a simplified course that will allow you to perform each task in the future.

 ## New information
 - The simulation environment consisted of four areas, Area 1 to Area 4, as shown below.
 The competition was divided into each area.
 <img width="50%" src="./fig/wrs2025-plant.png">
 <img width="50%" src="./fig/wrs2025-plant2.png">

+#### Area 1: Lever control, Turning on the light, Opening the door
+#### Area 2: Firefighting
+#### Area 3: Running up and down stairs
+#### Area 4: Entering ducts, tank inspections

 - As part of the harsh environment challenge, the following video communication noise occasionally occurs.
 Please operate the robot so that it functions properly, even in the presence of noise.
 	- White Noise